vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 1. In the **Select scopes** section, select **repo** and then select **Generate token**.

-1. Record the generated token for later use.
+1. Record the generated token.
+You will need it in this and subsequent labs.

 1. On your lab computer, in your web browser, navigate to your GitHub account, navigate to the **Repositories** page and create a new private repository named **spring-petclinic-microservices-config**.